-McMorran, a Republican, was the representative for Michigan's 7th congressional district from 1907 to 1913.
+McMorran was the representative for Michigan’s 7th congressional district and was a Republican.
+He served from 1907 to 1913.

 From Nov 1903 to Mar 1913, McMorran missed 376 of 996 roll call votes, which is 37.8%.
 This is worse than the median of 28.1% among the lifetime records of representatives serving in Mar 1913.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1903-Apr 1904||49||12||24.5%||48th|

 |Dec 1904-Mar 1905||32||5||15.6%||33rd|

 |Dec 1906-Mar 1907||34||6||17.6%||45th|